CS-6381/FinalProject/Datastores & Distributed File Systems/Ceph/README.md

     - Open-Source: There is an open-sourced version that you can manually manage, and won't cost anything.
     - Subscription: You can also purchase and subscription for a cluster managed by RedHat.
 One quote online for a premium subscription was $82,864.99 for one year of service and Read Hat Support, with 25 physical nodes and 512 TB of storage.
 - Does it have explicit enterprise support?
 Not explicitly called enterprise, but essentially the Red Hat Ceph Storage subscriptions are the equivalent.
+- What does it favor with regards to the CAP Theorem?
+Ceph favors consistency.
+- Does service need to be interrupted for scaling or upgrades?
+No, hardware can be removed or added while Ceph is online.

 ### Operating Systems
 Can it be installed on the below?